Compact Mixer Overview

 Common Features

-- EQ controls – Adjust the frequency response of each input channel.
-This is especially useful for live performances, where you may need to tweak the sound to compensate for the acoustics or mix.
+- EQ controls – Used to shape the tonal balance of each channel.
+This is especially useful in live environments where room acoustics may affect the sound.

 Input Channels

-The number of input channels on an ultra-compact mixer will vary depending on the model, but most models will have at least two input channels.
-These channels allow you to connect different audio sources, such as microphones, instruments, or line-level devices like CD players or smartphones.
+The number of input channels on an ultra-compact mixer depends on the model, but most provide at least two channels.
+Each channel allows you to connect an individual audio source such as a microphone, instrument, or line-level device like a phone or media player.

 Input Gain